What are bladder stones?

 - Urinary acidifiers: These tablets can be used in conjunction with a diet to lower the pH of urine.

-- Increase water consumption: Switch the cat to a moist diet which has a higher water content.
+- Increase water consumption: Switch the cat to a moist diet that has a higher water content.
 Encourage water consumption with multiple water stations and/or water fountains.

 Always follow discharge instructions which the veterinarian will provide when the cat goes home.